Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Introduction

-It is important to investigate whether different definitions of these components lead to different selections of groups of stars with different properties or not, because using different methods may yield inconsistent classifications, raising questions about how we interpret the structure of the disc and leading to possible confusion when structures defined in different ways are called the same thing.
-In this paper, we seek to systematically compare two chemical, a kinematic, a dynamical, and a chronological selection method by using them to fit a simple model of the vertical density profile of the Milky Way, and the density fraction of each disc component in the plane of the disc.
-The different methods for categorising stars we will examine are: \begin{itemize} \item Abundance-based selections, which look at stars in chemical spaces and try to find distinct populations.
+It is important to investigate whether different definitions of these components lead to different selections of groups of stars with different properties.
+If different methods yield inconsistent classifications, this would raise questions about how we interpret the structure of the disc and lead to possible confusion when structures defined in different ways are called the same thing.
+In this paper, we systematically compare two chemical, one kinematic, one dynamical, and an age-based selection method by using them to fit a simple model of the vertical density profile of the Milky Way and the density fraction of each disc component in the plane of the disc.
+We also compute the surface density fractions of the two discs and their scale lengths.
+The different methods for categorising stars we examine are: \begin{itemize} \item Abundance-based selections, which look at stars in chemical spaces and try to find distinct populations.
 Several different elements can and have been used; \cite{buckley_chemical_2024} explore which elemental abundances are most effective for distinguishing components of the disc from each other. $\alpha$ elements like magnesium are frequently used, as there are two populations discernible in an $\alpha$-metallicity plot \citep{fuhrmann_nearby_1998, bensby_elemental_2003, reddy_chemical_2003}.

-\item A kinematic selection, in contrast, relies on stellar velocities in three dimensions.
+\item A kinematic selection, which relies on stellar velocities in three dimensions.
 Thick disc stars have higher velocity dispersions and distinct orbital characteristics compared to thin disc stars \citep[e.g.][]{bensby_elemental_2003}.

-\item Dynamical methods go a step further by incorporating both positions and velocities, evaluated within the context of a model of the Galactic gravitational potential.
-This allows for the computation of quantities such as orbital actions or energy, offering a more physically grounded classification framework \citep{robin_self-consistent_2022}.
+\item A dynamical selection, which goes further than the kinematic method by incorporating both positions and velocities, evaluated within the context of a model of the Galactic gravitational potential.
+This allows for the computation of quantities such as orbital actions and energy, offering a more physically grounded classification framework \citep{robin_self-consistent_2022}.